Srol/kinja-archive/readme.md

 You'll need library bs4 as well.

-Run it: python kinja.py \<username\> [--images]
+Run it: python kinja.py \<username\> [--images] [--urls-only]

 Where 'username' is your real Kinja username, where your profile lives, and --images will download the images in your articles if you wish.

+--urls-only will simply grab your history and print all URLs to the screen.
+No local files will be created.

-The script will create new folders underneath by year.
+Otherwise, the script will create new folders underneath by year.

 I take no blame for bandwidth costs or any other ill consequences.
 Don't run this in an environment where you might break anything.